-FIVE THINGS YOU WILL LEARN WHEN YOU GO TO PRE-MARITAL COUNSELLING
+FIVE THINGS YOU WILL LEARN WHEN YOU GO TO RELATIONSHIP COUNSELLING

 Marriages are like fingerprints; each one is different and each one is beautiful.” - Maggie Reyes

 My husband and I have been married for 30 years.
 I can promise you that while there have been plenty of high points in our marriage, there have also been low points.